Dinesh-Kumaralingam/Glassdoor-retention-analytics/README.md

 **Author:** Dinesh Kumaralingam

 ## 📌 Executive Summary
 High employee turnover is a critical cost driver for modern enterprises.
-This project is an end-to-end analytics solution—spanning cloud-based data collection, natural language processing, and predictive modeling—designed to identify retention drivers and forecast workforce churn.
+This project is an end-to-end analytics solution spanning cloud-based data collection, natural language processing, and predictive modeling designed to identify retention drivers and forecast workforce churn.

 **Business Value:**
 * **Risk Detection:** Identified that a "Neutral" or "Negative" business outlook nearly doubles the probability of employee churn, acting as a critical early warning signal[cite: 336, 384].